Anddew/calculator/README.md

 # Calculator

-## Assignment
+## Project objective
 Educational application.

 ## Description
-Application performs various operations under numbers.
+Application performs various operations with numbers.

 ## Input / Output
-Basic I/O source - Console.
+Basic I/O stream - Console.
-To read and/or writer data in/from file system you should pass a route to the file as an argument into the application.
+To read and/or writer data in/from file system you should provide a path to the file as an argument.
 Examples:
-`-i=C:\Calculator\input.txt` : application will use this file as an input source.
+`-i=C:\Calculator\input.txt` : application will use this file as an input stream.
-`-o=C:\Calculator\output.txt` : application will use this file as an output source.
+`-o=C:\Calculator\output.txt` : application will use this file as an output stream.

 ## Commands
-* `quit`: Close application.
+* `quit`: closes application.
-* `help`: Get help message.
+* `help`: prints out help message.
-* `eval`: Calculate expression.
+* `eval`: evaluates following expression.

 ## Operations and input format
-* Addition : `add(sequence)`.
-Max number of input sequence - 20.
+* Addition : `add(operand_1, operand_2, ... , operand_n)`.
+Max number of operands - 20.
-* Subtraction : `sub(sequence)`.
-Minuend - first element, subtrahends - second and other.
-Result is a difference between first element and each followed elements step by step.
-Max number of input sequence - 20.
+* Subtraction : `sub(operand_1, operand_2, ... , operand_n)`.
+Minuend - first, subtrahends - second and others.
+Result is a difference between first and each followed step by step.
+Max number of input operands - 20.
-* Multiplication : `mul(sequence)`.
-Max number of input sequence - 20.
+* Multiplication : `mul(operand_1, operand_2, ... , operand_n)`.
+Max number of operands - 20.
-* Division : `div(sequence)`.
-Dividend - first element, divisors - second and other.
-Result is quotient of first element and each followed elements step by step.
-Max number of input sequence - 20.
+* Division : `div(operand_1, operand_2, ... , operand_n)`.
+Dividend - first, divisors - second and others.
+Result is quotient of first and each followed step by step.
+Max number of operands - 20.
 * Power : `pow(base exponent)`.
-Result is a base to the power of exponent.
+Result is a base in power of exponent.
-* Logarithm : `log(base argument)`.
-Result is an exponent to which base must be raised to reach argument value.
+* Logarithm : `log(base operand)`.
+Result is a logarithm to base 'base' of 'operand'.
-All operations can be at any position inside another operation.
-The result of this operation will process as a number of the outside operation.
+Operations can be nested: result of an operation can be provided as an operand to other operation.

 ## Input examples
 ```java